saraalkhoneen/Data-mining-6/Customer credits notebook.md

 |personal_status    |Nominal     |single or married, male/female     |
 |housing            |Nominal     |The housing situation rent or owned|
 |class              |Nominal     |good or bad credit risks           |

+## Summary of the dataset

+nrow(dataset)

+the output was 1000 which is the number of rows

+ncol(dataset)

+the output was 11 which is the number of columns

+## central tendency

+summary(dataset)

+we got a closer look at our data.
+1- the length
+2- class type
+3- central tendancy (mode, mean and median) of each attribute with the Q1 and Q3